Three loops: yellow = easiest; red = a little more rugged; blue = the most rugged. (But none are difficult.)

 Trailhead Info for this Hike

-Description: Two lots.
+Two lots.
 The outer one is always open.
-The inner lot is barricaded in winter but it’s an easy ¼ mile walk from the lot beside Rte 28.
+The inner lot is barricaded in winter but from the outer lot it’s an easy ¼ mile walk.